 After all the work on ‘I am a Plastic Bag’ trying to save things going into landfill, it made me wonder if I could design a bag that would never need landfill?

-Supple, spacious, and equipped with our signature organisational interior pockets, the collection comprises seven styles of bag in four shades – including the bold new Honey, a vibrant yellow shade – all formed from this pioneering natural leather, which will age in its own unique way.
+Supple, spacious, and equipped with our signature organisational interior pockets, the collection comprises seven styles of bag in six shades – now including elegant burgundy and bold red. – all formed from this pioneering natural leather, which will age in its own unique way.
 To keep it protected from rain spots, and to feed and enhance the leather, it comes with a tin of our specially developed Chambers Wax Polish.

 Arizona Muse and DIRT